-- (3b) Where the current term or the option term of a lease has been extended under subsection (3a)(b) and the tenant exercises the option referred to in subsection (3) during the period of the extension, the lease is deemed to have been renewed for a term commencing immediately after the time when the current term or the option term, as the case may be, would have expired if it had not been so extended. - (4) Where - (a) the landlord under a retail shop lease holds the premises concerned under a head lease; - (b) it would be inconsistent with the head lease for the retail shop lease to continue until the day provided for by subsection (1); and - (c) that inconsistency is not, by reason of section 13A(1), removed, the day that may be specified under subsection (1) as the day until which the retail shop lease is to be renewed shall be not later than the last day until which the retail shop lease can lawfully continue.
+- (3b)Where the current term or the option term of a lease has been extended under subsection (3a)(b) and the tenant exercises the option referred to in subsection (3) during the period of the extension, the lease is deemed to have been renewed for a term commencing immediately after the time when the current term or the option term, as the case may be, would have expired if it had not been so extended. - (4) Where - the landlord under a retail shop lease holds the premises concerned under a head lease: - it would be inconsistent with the head lease for the retail (b) shop lease to continue until the day provided for by subsection (1); and the day that may be specified under subsection (1) as the day until which the retail shop lease is to be renewed shall be not later than the last day until which the retail shop lease can lawfully continue.